 You can observe the following:

-- You can run the chain by hand though using
+You can run the chain by hand through using

-These two methods and one attribute is all you need to write own wrapper classes.
+These two methods and one attribute are all you need to write own wrapper classes.